 The dissertation reflects the knowledge gained through the program and focuses on a topic of interest to the student that contributes to the body of knowledge in the field of study.

-These online workshops include a short seminar on how to format your culminating project and question and answer time.
-More information and Zoom link in Huskies Connect
+We offer several online workshops every semester that include a short seminar on how to format your culminating project and question and answer time.
+Dates, information and Zoom link in Huskies Connect

 School of Graduate Studies - Culminating Project Support is available in D2L-Brightspace as a self-registration course.
 This free course will publish important dates, centralize relevant resources, and provide need-to-know information for graduate students.
 Basically, this site has everything you need to know about your culminating project, whether it is a dissertation, thesis, starred paper, professional portfolio, or creative work.